 The rest of the design team.

 Well shopping in Japan is just insane so we topped off the night by hitting up Lebaron with my homies Tatsu and Adam from Ravijour who are about to drop their exclusive collabo with Taboo Deltah.
 It was a helluva night.
-And I actually had someone to talk to because Christine here was born in Chongqing and spoke Chinese.
-Though I must say my drunk Japanese is getting quite good.

 Next day was all business.
 We went out to an area called Yoga where we would go to Akakura’s head office and where I’d meet Yamamato San, Shacho of Akakura.
 Very official like.
 Even had my own name card.
 Haha.
 The meeting went amazingly.
 We confirmed we shared the same vision for our venture and at the end of the meeting, Yamamoto San assured me that this was something he was very dedicated to and that he would pursue it to the very end.
 It was quite moving and I gave him my very best domo arigato gozaimashita with full bow.